I make it a point to try and visit as many doctors as I can that request for a demo.

 That’s why I believe that you need an electronic medical records system like SeriousMD.
 The SeriousMD community, which are made up of other doctors like yourself, together with our team, are your support groups to help you to get started.

 We developed SeriousMD initially because we encountered a personal matter that dealt with the loss of time due to multiple consultations, hauling a boatload of lab results and explaining the same story over and over to multiple specialists.
 A team of consultants were assembled in the end, but too much time already passed, which ended up with a loss of life.

 That’s why I believe having a system that works for both patients and doctors is a must.

 You know the doctor I visited who had 3 clinics?
 His files were already up to the ceiling.

 He was reluctant to make a change.
 He’s been doing that process for the past 17 years.

 BUT he decided that he wanted to do it and he jumped all-in.

 That’s all he needed.

-Today, he finishes clinic on schedule and gets home for dinner with the family in time.
+Today, with the help of his clinic management system, he finishes clinic on schedule and gets home for dinner with the family in time.
 He also has the peace of mind to finally pick up golfing again.

 Want another example?
 I visited a doctora (let’s call her Doc Tin 😂) and she told me that she can easily see 30 patients (from a regular of 15) now and still finish in time.